lucapette/website/content/writing/my-programming-principles.md

 {{< message class="is-info">}} This is a _long_ read.
 You will find a table of contents right after the introduction. {{</ message >}}

-One day, when asked how he had prepared for a game he had just played, Alexander Grischuk, an elite chess Grandmaster, answered quickly:
+One day, during a post-game interview, elite chess Grandmaster Alexander Grischuk was asked the routine question "how long have you been preparing for this game?".
+With his famous wit, he answered:

-> "I've been preparing my whole life".
-GM Grischuk, Alexander
+> I've been preparing my whole life

-The beauty of his answer is that you can apply it to _any_ job. _All_ your past experiences contribute to some extend to _any_ decision you make today.

-The parallel with programming felt obvious to me and , since I watched that interview with Grandmaster Grischuk, I have been subconsciously collecting guidelines, ideas, and principles that stick with me over the years.
-Writing about it now is the natural consequence of my desire to learn more about these principles (and myself).
+A beautiful answer.
+It applies to _any_ job: _all_ your past experiences contribute to some extend to the decisions you make today.
+So I've been thinking about how this idea applies to me.
+I was immediately presented with an intriguing writing challenge.
+While intuitively, I knew I follow some principles I collected over the years when I'm writing code, I couldn't immediately structure these principles.
+They felt very connected to each other.

+The article you're reading is a (very long) answer to the question: how have you been preparing for the code you have to write today?
+My desire to learn more about these principles (and myself) was too strong, the challenged too interesting.
+I couldn't pass on it.

-I have to share I find the title of the article a little pretentious but I decided to go with it because it fits well the ideas expressed here.
+Before I move on to the principles themselves, I feel compelled to share I find the title of the article a little pretentious.
+I decided to go with it anyway because it fits better than anything I tried.

-As for the actual principles, It felt natural to group them into these
-categories: existing codebases, greenfield projects, and general principles.

 I believe in approaching coding sessions differently depending on the context.
 While this may sound a tad obvious, I encountered enough examples of over-engineered or under-engineered (why isn't that a thing?
 It's almost as common!) solutions in my career.
 More often than not, these wrongly sized solutions were merely a reflection of approaching an existing codebase like a greenfield project or, worse, the other way around.
+So it made sense to me to group these principles into categories: existing codebases, greenfield projects, and general ideas.

 ## Table of content <!-- omit from toc -->